-Understanding your guinea pigs hormonally influences behaviors can have a significant impact on their quality of life, so here is everything you need to know about the distinct differences between make and female guinea pigs.
+Understanding your guinea pigs' hormonally influenced behaviors can have a significant impact on their quality of life, so here is everything you need to know about the distinct differences between guinea pigs, male and female.

 How to Tell a Male Guinea Pig From a Female

 From above, male and female guinea pigs have no notable sexually dimorphic traits.
 On average, male guinea pigs tend to be slightly larger than their female counterparts, but a few ounces difference in weight is not a conclusive measure of sex.
 To properly determine the sex of a guinea pig, their reproductive organs have to be assessed.

 You may be wondering if there are any special names that each of the sexes are called, and the answer is yes!
 Even the babies are called something special.
 What are female guinea pigs called?
 They’re called sows!
 And what are male guinea pigs called?
 They’re called boars, and baby guinea pigs are called pups!
 Calling them by these names can actually be easier when referring to one or the other.

 Guinea pigs are compact animals that develop with age and dislike being flipped over.
 These factors make it difficult to judge a guinea pig’s sex, especially in young or long-haired animals.
 It is easiest to determine the sex of an adult intact short-haired male guinea pig, as their testicles are generally visible behind their rear legs.
 If these two distinct oval protrusions are not visible, the guinea pig will have to be held up or flipped over to be assessed.